 One thing to consider with these machines is how easy they are to maintain, so ask yourself a few questions before shelling out any of your hard-earned money on an espresso machine.
 Is it self-cleaning?
 Does it have a drip tray?
 Are the parts removable?

 Removable components tend to make things easier to clean, but you do usually have to deep clean your machine to keep it functioning at full capacity.
 This article will give you a step-by-step on how to keep up with your machine.

 If you’re purchasing an automatic espresso machine for an office or some other setting where you know it’ll be used multiple times a day, a self-cleaning machine might be a worthy investment.

 At some point though, you do have to consider the quality of the materials inside your machine.
 Plastic tends to deteriorate faster than things like stainless steel, so your maintenance efforts can only keep a lower-quality machine going for so long.

-If you are particular about how your espresso is brewed, you have two options.
-You can either get a good semi-automatic machine or a high-end super automatic machine.
+If you’re an espresso lover that’s particular about your espresso is brewed, you have two options.
+You can either get a good semi-automatic machine or a high-end super-automatic machine.
 Low-quality automatic machines aren’t going to give you the flexibility you require.

-With a semi-automatic machine, you will have to put in more physical effort and practice to get the perfect brew.
+With a semi-automatic machine, you’ll have to put in more physical effort and practice to get the perfect brew.
 However, once you get used to it, you should be able to get exactly what you want.